As I’m no longer regularly working in the security industry, this page is no longer being maintained. It’s left up here

 A number of projects were undertaken including a couple of online conferences, and in 2007, the AVIEN Malware Defense Guide for the Enterprise was published by Syngress.
 The book was edited by David Harley and included contributions by members of AVIEN and AVIEWS, thus representing the views of both the security industry and the industry’s most knowledgeable customers.

 AVIEWS and AVIEN merged in 2008 under the leadership of Andrew Lee (CEO) and David Harley (COO).In 2011, following his taking up the role of CEO at ESET North America, Andrew Lee announced that he was leaving the running of AVIEN to David Harley.
 However, changes in both the threat landscape and the relationships between security vendors and other researchers meant that many of the ideas that first emerged in discussions on AVIEN mailing lists became firmly established in other sectors of the security community, and there was little will among the members to launch other projects.
 The organization declined to a low-traffic mailing list.
-However, the site, maintained by Lee and Harley, remains as a specialized information resource focusing mostly on ransomware and on tech support and associated scams, but now expanded to cover a wide range of other issues including (Anti-)Social Media, Cryptocurrency and Cryptomining, GDPR, The Internet of (not necessarily necessary) Things, Meltdown/Spectre and other chip-related issues.
+However, the site, now maintained as a blog by Harley, remains as a specialized information resource focusing originally on ransomware and on tech support and associated scams, but now expanded to cover a wide range of other issues including (Anti-)Social Media, Cryptocurrency and Cryptomining, GDPR, The Internet of (not necessarily necessary) Things, Meltdown/Spectre and other chip-related issues.